 External quality assurance for the qualification will be provided by City & Guilds external verification process.
-Please note that direct certification claims status will not be available for centres until the first successful City & Guilds External Verification visit has taken place.

 External verifiers are appointed by City & Guilds to approve centres, and to monitor the assessment and internal quality assurance carried out by centres.
 External verification is carried out to ensure that assessment is valid and reliable, and that there is good assessment practice in centres.